sthalles/sthalles.github.io/_posts/2018-01-29-deep_segmentation_network.markdown

 In a similar way, setting the atrous factor to 3 allows a regular *3x3* convolution to get signals from a *7x7* corresponding area.

 This effect allows us to control the resolution at which we compute feature responses.
-Also, atrous convolution adds larger context without increasing the number of parameters or the amount of computations.
+Also, atrous convolution adds larger context without increasing the number of parameters or the amount of computation.

 Deeplab also shows that the dilation rate must be tuned according to the size of the feature maps.
 They studied the consequences of using large dilation rates over small feature maps.